Coded5/autovideo/README.md

 # Autovideo

-## A simple video generator from audio.
+### This repository is for Chulalongkorn University COM PROG (2190101) Course.

+## Description
+An video generator using OpenAI's whisper to transcribe audio and getting image from pexel and using ffmpeg to put everything together.

 ## Quickstart

 ### Prerequisite
-Must have ffmpeg installed
+Must have ffmpeg and python installed.

 ### Installation